bitlogik/guardata/README.rst

 - Access control and logging
 - open source

-guardata is a service offered by [BitLogiK](https://bitlogik.fr).
+guardata is a service offered by `BitLogiK <https://bitlogik.fr>`_.

-guardata is based on the [parsec technology](https://github.com/Scille/parsec-cloud) developed by Scille.
+guardata is based on the `parsec technology <https://github.com/Scille/parsec-cloud>`_ developed by Scille.

 More info to come